-Freshma n Year 1st Semester 2nd Semester English Composition 10 English Composition 11 3 hrs.
+1st Semester 2nd Semester English Composition 10 English Composition 11 3 hrs.
 Inorganic Chemistry 11 4 hrs.
 Intro. to Sociology 15 3 hrs.
 World History 13 or American History 50 3 hrs.
 Food Study 10 3 hrs.
-World History 13 or American History 51 Orientation 0 College Arithmetic 123 hrs.
-Physical Education 111 hr.
+American History 51 3 hrs.
+Algebra 15 or Orientation 0 College Arithmetic 12 3 hrs.
+Physical Education 11 hr.

-GROUP 10 - TECHNOLOGY Two-vear Terminal
+GROUP 10 - TECHNOLOGY

-This program is open to those who seek an opportunity to enter the Technical Branches of our greatly expanding industries.
+This program is open to those who seek an opportunity to enter the Technical Branches of greatly expanding Drafting, Electronic, and Radio-Television industries.
 The need of young men and women to enter these phases of training is so great that we have endeavored to cover all the basic and primary topics of these technical professions within a period of two years.